Nike-Inc/gimme-aws-creds/README.md

 - cred_profile - If writing to the AWS cred file, this sets the name of the AWS credential profile.
   - The reserved word `role` will use the name component of the role arn as the profile name. i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [okta-1234-role] in the aws credentials file
   - The reserved word `acc-role` will use the name component of the role arn prepended with account number (or alias if `resolve_aws_alias` is set to y) to avoid collisions, i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [123456789012-okta-1234-role], or if `resolve_aws_alias` [<my alias>-okta-1234-role] in the aws credentials file
+  - The reserved word `acc` will use the account number (or alias if `resolve_aws_alias` is set to y).
   - If set to `default` then the temp creds will be stored in the default profile
   - Note: if there are multiple roles, and `default` is selected it will be overwritten multiple times and last role wins.
-The same happens when `role` is selected and you have many accounts with the same role names.
+The same happens when `role` or `acc` is selected and you have many accounts with the same role names.
 Consider using `acc-role` if this happens.
 - aws_appname - This is optional.
 The Okta AWS App name, which has the role you want to assume.
 - aws_rolename - This is optional.
 The ARN of the role you want temporary AWS credentials for.
 The reserved word 'all' can be used to get and store credentials for every role the user is permissioned for.
 - aws_default_duration = This is optional.
 Lifetime for temporary credentials, in seconds.
 Defaults to 1 hour (3600)